 A reading tracker in a Bible study notebook is a simple grid: 30 or 31 boxes, one for each day of the month, with a space to record the passage read and a checkbox to mark completion.
 The visual effect of a completed row of checkboxes is a powerful motivator — behavioral researchers call this the “don't break the chain” effect, first popularized by Jerry Seinfeld's productivity method.[3]
 The tracker makes the streak visible, which makes it worth protecting.

-The BibleLum Journal Template includes a 30-day Reading Tracker on the inside front cover of each book-specific journal.
-The tracker is organized by chapter: each row corresponds to a chapter of the book, with daily check-in boxes running across the page.
-For a book like Philippians (4 chapters), the tracker fits on a single page.
-For Genesis (50 chapters), the tracker spans two pages and doubles as a chapter completion record — a visual map of progress through the entire book.
+Both BibleLum templates include a 30-day Reading Tracker.
+In the book-specific Personal Journal Template, it sits on the inside front cover and is organized by chapter: each row corresponds to a chapter of the book, with daily check-in boxes running across the page.
+The grid fits on a single printable page even for longer books like Genesis, doubling as a chapter completion record — a visual map of progress through the entire book.
+The generic Notebook Templates PDF includes a universal 30-day grid that works for any book.

 Why Printable Matters: The Case for Paper